-There are no concerns in liquidity position of undertakings stemming from economic or macroeconomic market trend or the amount and quality of own funds items.
+The supervisory authority has not identified material concerns in liquidity position of undertakings stemming from economic or macroeconomic market trend or the amount and quality of own funds items.

 Applicable to Article 144a(4) of Solvency II Directive.

 This condition applies, mutatis mutandis, to insurance and reinsurance groups.